insin/newforms/docs/forms_api.rst

 .. js:class:: BoundField(form, field, name)

-   A field and its associated data.
+   A helper for rendering a field.

    This is the primary means of generating components such as labels and input fields in the default form rendering methods.